openmultiplayer/web/docs/scripting/callbacks/OnPlayerClickTextDraw.md

 :::warning

-The clickable area is defined by TextDrawTextSize.
+The clickable area is defined by [TextDrawTextSize](../functions/TextDrawTextSize).
 The x and y parameters passed to that function must not be zero or negative.
-Do not use CancelSelectTextDraw unconditionally within this callback.
+Do not use [CancelSelectTextDraw](../functions/CancelSelectTextDraw) unconditionally within this callback.
 This results in an infinite loop.

 :::

+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnPlayerClickPlayerTextDraw](OnPlayerClickPlayerTextDraw): This callback is called when a player clicks on a player-textdraw.
+- [OnPlayerClickPlayer](OnPlayerClickPlayer): This callback is called when a player click on another.

 ## Related Functions

-- [OnPlayerClickPlayerTextDraw](OnPlayerClickPlayerTextDraw): Called when a player clicks on a player-textdraw.
-- [OnPlayerClickPlayer](OnPlayerClickPlayer): Called when a player click on another.
+The following functions might be useful, as they're related to this callback in one way or another.

+- [SelectTextDraw](../functions/SelectTextDraw): Enables the mouse, so the player can select a textdraw.
+- [CancelSelectTextDraw](../functions/CancelSelectTextDraw): Cancel textdraw selection with the mouse.